You don’t have to stay dirty just because you live off-grid, all you need is an off-grid shower.

 The dribble of lukewarm water did little to offset the sticky temperatures, and the bag perished after a couple of weeks of intense African sun.

-Since then, I’ve done hours of research, checked out numerous products, scrutinized reviews, and reviewed countless minutes of YouTube.
+Since then, I’ve done hours of research, checked out numerous products, scrutinized reviews, and watched countless minutes of YouTube.
 I can tell you – it’s not an easy task, but I feel the fruits of my labor are now, finally, ready to share with the world.

 So, here are the best off-grid shower solutions for every situation, be it survival, camping, glamping, or sustainable living.